danimalabares/stack/README.md

 #How to compile

-So far we can only compile each topic separately so just go, for example,
+To compile just do, for example

+``latexmk -pdf complex-geometry.tex``

+Or

+``latexmk -pdf -pvc complex-geometry.tex``

+for continuous compilation.

+Ideally we would use ``make`` as in

 ``make complex-geometry.pdf``

-(except for ``exercises-dg.tex``, this is included in ``differential-geometry.tex`` hehe, just for now)
+but for some reason this isn't working great lately.
 Official Stacks Project repo uses a python script to compile the whole book.
 I didn't manage to set that working (an attempt is at ``scripts`` directory) but feel free to try.

-Also if you are working on any file you can use

-``latexmk -pdf -pvc complex-geometry.tex``

-for continuous compilation.

-Then do
+This works:

 ``make clean``